 The nominated governor (NG) for safeguarding will liaise with the headteacher and the D/DSL to complete an annual safeguarding audit return to the local authority.

 Safer Recruitment

-Our governors monitor the school's safer recruitment practice.
+Our governors monitor the school's safer recruitment practice, including the Single Central Record.